Angular spectrum of quantum fluctuations in causal structure: Introduction

 \section{Introduction}

-There is no widely accepted theory of how quantum gravity works\cite{HollandsWald2004,Stamp_2015}.
-It is generally agreed that standard relativity and quantum mechanics become inconsistent below the Planck time $t_P=\sqrt{\hbar G/c^5}$, determined by Planck's constant $\hbar$, Newton's constant $G$, and the speed of light $c$.
+There is no widely accepted theory of how quantum gravity works~\cite{HollandsWald2004,Stamp_2015}.
+It is generally agreed that standard relativity and quantum mechanics become inconsistent below the Planck scale $t_P=\sqrt{\hbar G/c^5}$, determined by Planck's constant $\hbar$, Newton's constant $G$, and the speed of light $c$.
 However, there is no consensus on large-scale phenomenology of quantum geometry, apart from the requirement that any theory must agree with classical gravity on large scales.
-The standard quantization of linearized gravity, based on quantum field theory, is not causally coherent, and cannot form the foundation of a complete consistent theory\cite{HollandsWald2004,Stamp_2015}.
+The standard quantization of linearized gravity, based on quantum field theory, is not causally coherent, and cannot form the foundation of a complete consistent theory, even on large scales~\cite{HollandsWald2004,Stamp_2015}.

-A key breakthrough would be to identify a uniquely identifiable phenomenon associated with quantum gravitational effects.
-Such a program may be possible if quantum states of geometry are nonlocally coherent on null surfaces, which leads to observable correlations even on macroscopic scales.
-Similar predictions of causally coherent macroscopic effects from Planck scale fluctuations have been derived from from semiclassical models of holographic noise based on the correspondence principle \cite{Hogan_2017,Hogan_2017b,Hogan2017c,Mackewicz2021,Kwon2022}, and from more formal quantum theories of causal fluctuations\cite{BanksZurek2021,VZ2019,VZ,Zurek_2022,LiPRD}.
+A key breakthrough would be to identify a uniquely identifiable large-scale phenomenon associated with quantum gravitational effects.
+Such a research program may be possible if quantum states of geometry are nonlocally coherent on null surfaces, which leads to observable correlations even on macroscopic scales.
+Predictions of causally coherent macroscopic effects from Planck scale fluctuations have been derived from from semiclassical models of holographic noise\:\cite{Ng2000,Hogan_2017b,Hogan2017c,Mackewicz2021,Kwon2022}, and from more formal quantum theories of causal fluctuations\:\cite{BanksZurek2021,Verlinde_2022,VZ,Zurek_2022,LiPRD}.

-In these scenarios, null surfaces acquire large-scale distortions due to Planck scale quantum fluctuations, with an amplitude much larger than the Planck time.
-In principle, their correlations may be observable, either in the signals of suitable configured interferometers \cite{Hogan_2017,Hogan_2017b,Hogan2017c,Mackewicz2021,Kwon2022,holoshear,Richardson2020,VZ,Zurek_2022,LiPRD} or in the relic cosmic perturbations measured in the cosmic microwave background\cite{Hogan_2022,Hogan2023}.
+In these scenarios, macroscopic null surfaces acquire large-scale distortions due to Planck scale quantum fluctuations, with an amplitude much larger than the Planck time.
+In principle, their correlations may be observable, either in the signals of suitable configured interferometers\:\cite{Ng2000,Hogan_2017b,Hogan2017c,Mackewicz2021,Kwon2022,holoshear,Richardson2020,VZ,Zurek_2022,LiPRD} or in the relic cosmic perturbations measured in the cosmic microwave background\:\cite{Hogan_2022,Hogan2023,hogan2023causal}.

 In this paper we use scale invariance to make a model-independent estimate of the small-scale angular spectrum of macroscopic corrugations of causal diamond surfaces and horizons due to coherent Planck scale quantum gravitational vacuum fluctuations.
-A specific model of semiclassical noise from causally coherent gravitational shocks is used as an example to illustrate an angular correlation function and power spectrum valid for all angular scales.